Somalia Country Report

-The Somali National Army (SNA) and regional African Union Mission in Somalia (AMISOM) are embarked on a joint offensive to secure key supply routes in southern Somalia, supported by US air power.
-However, the SNA is unlikely to prove capable of retaking significant territorial control and take full responsibility for operational conditions and the security environment improving around 2020.
+The Somali National Army (SNA) and regional African Union Mission in Somalia are conducting a joint offensive to secure supply routes in southern Somalia.
+The SNA is unlikely to retake significant territorial control or obtain full responsibility for security operations before 2020.
 Al-Shabaab fighters in early 2019 are likely to target pro-Islamic State forces in northeastern Puntland.
 However, Islamic State's presence is unlikely to be completely eradicated, with its operations being geographically limited and focused on assassination of government officials.
-Bosaso port is an aspirational target.
-VBIED attacks in Mogadishu occur at least once a month targeting the airport, hotels, police stations, and government buildings.
+Bosaso port is an aspirational target for both groups.
+VBIED attacks in capital Mogadishu occur once a month, targeting the airport, hotels, police stations, and government buildings.

 Vaccinations required to enter the country